-- 1. (The bench mark datum used for the plans (whether NGVD 29, NAVD 88 or other) shall be noted in the first General Note.) - 2.
+- 1. (The bench mark datum used for the plans (NAVD 88 or other) shall be noted in the first General Note.) - 2.
 Buildings to be removed by others, unless otherwise noted. - 3.
 Existing drainage structures within construction limits shall (be removed/remain) unless otherwise noted. - 4.
 (When there are no utility adjustment sheets in the plans, the notes shown in Exhibit 20-1 shall be included here as part of the general notes). - 5.
 (If there are no drainage structure sheets in the plans, the following notes shall be included in the general notes, if applicable): - a.
 Special attention is directed to the fact that portions of some drainage structures extend into the stabilized portion of the roadbed and extreme caution will be necessary in stabilization operations at these locations. - b.
 All drainage structures have optional materials.
 The Optional Materials Tabulation Sheet(s) shows all materials allowed as well as indicating which material is plotted on these sheets and used as the basis for pay quantities. - 6.
 Any public land corner within the limits of construction is to be protected.
 If a corner monument is in danger of being destroyed and has not been properly referenced, the Engineer should notify the District Location Surveyor, without delay, by telephone. - 7.
-Existing driveways within the limits of this project are to be replaced at the same location and width, unless otherwise shown in the plans.
+Existing driveways within the limits of this project are to be replaced at the same location and width, unless otherwise shown in the plans. - 8.
+(Any abbreviations used in the plans, that are not in Index 001 of the Design Standards, shall be defined here as part of the general notes).